hasinhayder/hydra/README.md

 }
 ```

 You will get a JSON response with user token.
-You need this user token for making any call to other routes protected by user ability.
+You need this user token for making any calls to other routes protected by user ability.

 ```json
 {